powerjg/learning_gem5/part2/simobject-old.rst

 Creating your first SimObject
 ------------------------------------------

 ..
 Note:: This chapter is out of date!
 There have been significant changes in the cache models which renders the below code wrong.
+This chapter has been mostly subsumed by :ref:`hello-simobject-chapter`.

 In this chapter we will walk though how to create a simple SimObject.
 As an example, we are going to create a new cache replacement policy, specifically, NMRU, not most recently used.